-✍️ Editor’s take: SimpleShowing’s commission savings are solid — but you may compromise on agent selection and hands-on service.
+✍️ Editor’s take: SimpleShowing’s discounted listing fees and buyer rebates are solid.
+But reviews show that you may compromise on agent selection and hands-on service.

+Based on SimpleShowing reviews from past customers, the overall value seems legitimate.
 But you'll have a limited number of agents to pick from.
-And you may get less hands-on support compared to working with a traditional realtor.
+And you may get less hands-on support compared with a traditional realtor.

 What is SimpleShowing?

-SimpleShowing is a real estate brokerage with licensed agents who can help you buy or sell a home in three states: Florida, Georgia, and Texas.
+SimpleShowing is a 1% commission real estate brokerage with licensed agents who can help you buy or sell a home in three states: Florida, Georgia, and Texas.

 If you're outside those markets, SimpleShowing may refer you to a local partner who isn't an in-house SimpleShowing Agent but has agreed to adhere to the company's pricing and service structure.